 Due to COVID-19, state restrictions have been lifted.
-We're able to offer care to patients in Arizona, Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Indiana, Iowa, Michigan, Mississippi, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Tennessee, Washington, D.C. and West Virginia.
+We're able to offer care to patients in Colorado, Connecticut, Delaware, Florida, Hawaii, Idaho, Indiana, Iowa, Maryland, Michigan, Missouri, Nebraska, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Tennessee, Vermont, Washington, DC.

 Yes, video translation services are available.

 Our clinical teams are working diligently to review all patient schedules in advance to determine which appointment type is most appropriate for you.
 We have reviewed your records, and your provider will be able to conduct your appointment virtually.
 You will still receive the same level of care you would receive in a face-to-face visit, and a virtual visit will reduce your risk of COVID-19 infection by staying home.